swiftee19/Reef-Rascals/README.md

 # Welcome to the Reef_Rascals project repository!

+## Overview
 Dive into the world of **Reef Rascals**, a captivating _play-to-earn_ experience where you collect, trade and battle adorable rascals in a thriving online marketplace built on blockchain technology.

-**Own your rascals**: **Reef Rascals** empowers you to truly own your in-game assets. **Each rascal is unique**, giving you complete control over collecting, trading, and profiting in the player-driven economy.
+**Own your rascals**: **Reef Rascals** empowers you to truly own your in-game assets.

+**Each rascal is unique**, giving you complete control over collecting, trading, and profiting in the player-driven economy.

 **Thriving marketplace**: Buy, sell, and auction your rascals with other players using cryptocurrency.
 The marketplace is your gateway to building a collection and profiting from the game's vibrant economy.

-[on progress]

-# Getting Started (Quick Start)
+## Getting Started (Quick Start)
 This section provides a high-level overview of **Getting Started with Reef Rascals**.

 **Prerequisites**:
-Install the Dfinity Development Kit (DFX) following the official guide: https://internetcomputer.org/docs/current/developer-docs/getting-started/install/#installing-dfx
+Install the Dfinity Development Kit (DFX) following the official guide [click here!](https://internetcomputer.org/docs/current/developer-docs/getting-started/install/#installing-dfx)

 Running the Game Locally:
 1. Clone the Repository: